 Battlerite is an exceptional title, especially since its F2P model increases its accessibility across the board.
 The community feels far less toxic than many MOBA environments, especially since the faster missions and chat disable features discourage long ranting sessions during the gameplay.
 The characters are fun and varied, with fresh styles, and even holiday bonus content; while I missed the Halloween event I love the look of its exclusive costumes enough to anticipate next year.
 Players level up, both account wise and in each character, adding extra incentives to continue playing beyond just the chaotic, highly tactical combat of any given battle.

 I loved the versatility of being able to do both 2v2 and 3v3 battles, and the in-game friends list is easy to use.
 Additionally, you can configure your templates for character’s moves, duplicating abilities and customizing exactly how you play any given role on the roster.
 Want more crowd control on Blossom?
 Configure it!
 Want more damage on Thorn?
 You can do that!
 The ability to customize the experience and your team’s talents lend tremendous potential for continually evolving, changing metas and tactics.
 And at the bargain price of F2P, there’s no reason at all not to give Battlerite a chance.
 But be warned: The combat is incredibly addictive, and Blossom might be the cutest character ever.
-Furthermore, if you’d like to watch a video of my first play through you can find it online here.

 REVIEW CODE: A complimentary PC code was provided to Bonus Stage for this review.
 Please send all review code enquiries to firstname.lastname@example.org.